Chicago-based AlphaMetrix ordered to repay improper loans

 It is unclear to what extent the financial troubles at AlphaMetrix triggered the decision by CME and NFA to cut ties with the company.
 At the time NFA said the plan had always been to take the process of daily checks of customer money in house.

-Spokesmen for NFA and CME did not immediately respond to requests for comment.
+Spokesmen for AlphaMetrix, NFA and CME did not immediately respond to requests for comment.

-Reporting by Tom Polansek and Ann Saphir; Editing by Bob Burgdorfer and Stephen Coates